Kolcha/DigitalClockNext/README.md

 * horizontal/vertical layout out-of-the-box
 * [multiple time zones](https://github.com/Kolcha/DigitalClockNext/wiki/Multiple-timezones) (or just multiple windows) support
 * tray icon displays local time (implemented just-for-fun)
+* completely [new skin format](https://github.com/Kolcha/DigitalClockNext/wiki/Modern-skin) with a lot of customization options

+A lot of useful information about app usage and possible customization options can be found in the [Wiki](https://github.com/Kolcha/DigitalClockNext/wiki).
+Also some useful links and contact information can be found in the app's About dialog.

 Downloads are published on SourceForge.